ysig/GraKeL/doc/kernels/shortest_path.rst

 In terms of runtime complexity, the shortest-path kernel is very expensive since its computation takes :math:`\mathcal{O}(n^4)` time.

 Two versions of this kernel can be found implemented below.
-The first considers node labels as **scalars** or **strings** and thus applies a speeding technique, dropping two orders down the kernel calculation.
+The first takes as input graphs with discrete node labels and applies a speed-up technique for faster kernel calculation.

 .. currentmodule:: grakel